nokia/SReXperts/hackathon/activities/srlinux-b-gnmic/README.md

 ```bash
 gnmic -a clab-srexperts-leaf11 -u admin -p SReXperts2024 --skip-verify -e JSON_IETF set --update-path "/interface[name=ethernet-1/1]/subinterface[index=99]" --update-file subif.json
 ```

+> Do not execute this command just yet, because we haven't created the `subif.json` file that should contain the data about the subinterface we want to create.
+We will get to it in a moment.
 > Note: this is executed from the bash shell on your linux instance <groupID.srexperts.net>

 The last argument in the command refers to a `subif.json` file.
 Clearly this is the file that contains the data about the subinterface we want to create.
 But how to figure out what content can we put in the file?